 People hate it, like it, dread it, respect it.
 No one is indifferent to Enron's twice-yearly Performance Evaluation Process (PEP).

 Performance evaluation is as old as Enron itself, but what's setting tongues wagging is a new wrinkle: relative ranking.
 Relative ranking used to be confined to Enron Wholesale Services and its predecessor companies.
 But since November 2000, employees in nearly every Enron business unit are evaluated and ranked relative to each other.
 (Employees of Enron joint ventures are excluded.)
 You can be ranked from a 1 (top 5 percent of employees) to a 5 (bottom 15 percent of employees), depending on how you’re rated against others in your peer group.
-(Previously, the company used a rating of superior-excellent-strong-satisfactory-issues, but replaced those qualifiers with a numeric system last December.)
+(Previously, the company used a rating of superior-excellent-strong-satisfactory-issues, but replaced those qualifiers with a relative ranking system last December.)
 The issue now is that most people at Enron work hard and meet their goals.
 After years of "superior" and "excellent" ratings in prior PEPs, some of these employees resent receiving a 3 or 4.
 Even 2s might think they are categorized unfairly.
 No wonder PEP is such an emotional issue.

 If you joined Enron prior to May 1, 2001, you've been through at least one PEP with relative ranking.
 PEP is a two-part process.
 Part One involves 360 degree feedback, requiring you to solicit performance feedback from a minimum of five and a maximum of seven people from your circle of colleagues, subordinates and superiors.
-The idea is that even if you and your boss aren't getting along, other people can comment positively on your job performance.
+An unlimited number of reviewers can provide unsolicited feedback.
+The idea is that even if you and your boss aren't getting along, other people can comment accurately on your job performance.

 Part Two is the Performance Review Committee (PRC) process, which ranks most employee performance relative to peers.
 Once all feedback is in, your supervisor consolidates it and arrives at your preliminary ranking.
 Then the supervisor presents his recommendation to a meeting of your department's PRC.
 There, committee members will consider recommendations of all department supervisors and then rank everyone in a single job category relative to others.
 For example, all directors throughout the department will be measured against each other, even if they report to different people and perform different job functions.